gperezivo/azure-arc-kind-cluster-rbac/README.md

 ```

-After save that role definition on `acessCheck.json` file, we can create the service principal with the following script:
+After saving that role definition on `acessCheck.json` file, we can create the service principal with the following script:

 ```bash